anvaka/ngraph.path/README.md

 # Performance

+Internally, I'm using heap-based priority queue, built specifically for path finding.
+I modified it, so that changing priority of any element in the queue takes `O(lg n)` time.

 I measured performance of this implementation on New York City roads graph (733,844 edges, 264,346 nodes).
 It was done by solving 250 random path finding problems.
 Each algorithm was solving the same set of problems.
+Table below shows required time to solve one problem.

 |                                        | Average | Median | Min | Max   | p90   | p99   |
 |----------------------------------------|---------|:------:|:---:|-------|-------|-------|